Marriage vs. Cohabitation

 Cohabitation can start at any time, by people of any age and any gender, with no formal requirements.

 Marriage must end with a formal, legal divorce or annulment process.
-It can be costly, time-consuming, complicated, and emotionally draining.
+Depending on the situation, it can be costly, time-consuming, complicated, and emotionally draining.

 Cohabitation can usually end simply and informally upon the parties' agreement.
 Often the emotional costs are the same as or similar to those at the end of a marriage.